Published: 2026-05-04

 Executive Summary

-On May 1, 2026, six national cybersecurity agencies of five allied nations — the United States Cybersecurity and Infrastructure Security Agency (CISA) and National Security Agency (NSA), the United Kingdom’s National Cyber Security Centre (NCSC-UK), Canada’s Centre for Cyber Security, Australia’s Australian Signals Directorate Cyber Security Centre (ASD’s ACSC), and New Zealand’s National Cyber Security Centre (NCSC-NZ) — jointly published “Careful Adoption of Agentic AI Services” [1][9][12].
-The document marks a significant moment in the governance of artificial intelligence: for the first time, national cybersecurity agencies across the Five Eyes alliance have issued coordinated, authoritative advisory guidance specifically addressing autonomous AI agents and the security risks they introduce into enterprise and critical infrastructure environments.
-The guidance carries strong de facto weight given the institutional standing of its co-authors, even as it remains advisory in character.
+On May 1, 2026, six national cybersecurity agencies from across the Five Eyes intelligence alliance — the United States Cybersecurity and Infrastructure Security Agency (CISA) and National Security Agency (NSA), the United Kingdom’s National Cyber Security Centre (NCSC-UK), Canada’s Centre for Cyber Security, Australia’s Australian Signals Directorate Cyber Security Centre (ASD’s ACSC), and New Zealand’s National Cyber Security Centre (NCSC-NZ) — jointly published “Careful Adoption of Agentic AI Services” [1].
+The document marks a significant moment in the governance of artificial intelligence: for the first time, the world’s most capable signals intelligence authorities have issued coordinated, binding-intent guidance specifically addressing autonomous AI agents and the security risks they introduce into enterprise and critical infrastructure environments.

 Introduction and Background